RazanAlthkafi/Reservation-System/README.md

 # Reservation-System

-# is System to reserve airline ticket
+# is System to reservation airline ticket
 - For each ticket contain:
     -name
     -phone number